 The Post-9/11 GI Bill: A Primer

-The Post-9/11 GI Bil qualifying active duty service period excludes time assigned to a civilian
+The Post-9/11 GI Bill qualifying active duty service period excludes time assigned to a civilian

 institution for an education or training program similar to those offered to civilians, excludes time

-spent as a cadet or midshipman at one of the service academies, excludes other active duty
+spent as a cadet or midshipman at one of the service academies, excludes service that is

-service periods required to meet a service academy or Reserve Officer Training Corps (ROTC)
+active duty service periods required to meet a service academy or ROTC obligation.

 1, 2018.
 For background information on the Purple Heart program, see CRS Report R42704, The Purple Heart: